 Identity theft criminals want your SSN because it’s a crucial and private piece of information, and you can’t easily replace it.
 With your SSN, thieves can access other information about you, such as your date of birth, employment, bank accounts, and credit files.
 Sometimes, you may not find your SSN is compromised until your credit application is turned down, or you start getting calls from creditors.

 Read Also: How Does SSN Identity Theft Work?

 Recovery from an Identity Theft Case Takes Time

 One of the most surprising identity theft facts is how long it takes to recover for victims.
-If you notice fraudulent activity in your accounts soon enough, the time to recover from an identity theft victim can be very short.
+If you notice fraudulent activity in your accounts soon enough, the time to recover from the consequences of identity theft can be very short.
 However, according to a study from the SANS Institute, on average, it might take as much as 600 hours to recover from a severe case of identity theft.